Kaleidosium/segno/README.md

 # segno
-A text-based music notation tool that compiles to MIDI, written in Haskell.
+A text-based music notation tool that parses `.txt` sequence files to MIDI, written in Haskell.

 ```
      .;cc:lxxdoc'.